-5. RELATED PARTY
+4. RELATED PARTY

-The Agency's governing body is selected by the Mayor of the City of Utica.
-In addition, the Agency's assistant secretary is also an employee of the City.
-The Agency does not carry its own director's and officer's insurance, as it is covered through its relationship with the City.
+Utica IDA's governing body is appointed by the Mayor of the City of Utica.
+In addition, Utica IDA's assistant secretary is an employee of the City.
+Utica IDA does not carry its own director's and officer's insurance, as it is covered through its relationship with the City.